TABLE OF CONTENTS

 Become a Cannabis Plant Growing Expert

 Growing a successful cannabis garden takes patience, skill, and care.
-Enroll in Cannabis Training University’s online marijuana school to learn growing techniques from the world's best cannabis growers.
+Enroll in Cannabis Training University’s online marijuana education courses to learn growing techniques from the world's best cannabis growers.

 Our online-based curriculum takes you through every step of the cultivation process from planting the seed to harvesting the buds to creating a wide range of extracts and infusions from your yield.